Hot Glass Classes

-Prerequisites: Completed Glassblowing 1 and or two crash courses.
+Prerequisite: Completed Glassblowing 1.
 Equivalent coursework or experience may be accepted, please inquire.

-Prerequisites: Completed Glassblowing 2.
+Prerequisite: Completed Next Steps in Glass Blowing.
 Equivalent coursework or experience may be accepted, please inquire.

-Students will learn to work with basic relief molds using found objects and Styrofoam positives.
+Students work with basic relief molds using found objects and Styrofoam positives.
 The immediacy of this process will be stressed allowing the work to remain expressive without the burden of technique.
-Students should be able to walk away with a completed sculpture.
+Students will walk away with a completed sculpture.
 This is a great introduction to the use of hot glass as a medium.

 Students should come with scale drawings of ideas for work they would like to make.
 Students are encouraged to bring found objects with them for inspiration or reproduction.
 The sample positives should be made from nonporous materials and no larger than 12” x 12” x 4".